cprieto/roboblog/content/2020-08-14-data-structures-simple-single-linked-lists.md

 I made the previous distinction because a common question I get all the time is "when should we implement our own data structure from scratch?" and to be honest my answer, 99% of the time, would be **never**, just use the data structures including in your standard libraries but there is usually that 1% that needs you to know "oh, this actually looks like a problem where I just need to point to the first element and then that will point to the next and so on because I will always only add elements at the beginning" so in your mind you know you should implement a data structure named a linked list, see? it is not in vain learning all these banal stuff, believe me, one day it will save the day ;)

 As usual I leave you here with the test implementation, I just used here the [testify](https://github.com/stretchr/testify) external library because honestly, I dislike how verbose unit tests are in Go.
-I leave to you to implement the remove and search operations (spoiler alert, it will be a $\Theta(n)$ operation).
+I leave to you to implement the remove and search operations (spoiler alert, it will be a $\mathcal{O}(n)$ operation).

 ```go
 import (